7 Iconic Gin Cocktails You Absolutely Must Know

 • Orange slice

-Martini: Bond's favorite, James Bond.
+Martini: the favourite of Bond, James Bond.

 Ingredients:

-• 60ml of gin
+• 60 ml gin

-• 10 ml of dry vermouth
+• 10 ml dry vermouth

 • Ice

-• Olive or lemon zest
+• Olive or lemon peel

 Tom Collins: the cocktail born as a joke